buildpacks/rfcs/text/0000-app-mixins.md

 # Spec.
 Changes (OPTIONAL)
 [spec-changes]: #spec-changes

 ## Stackpacks

 Stackpacks are identical to other buildpacks, with the following exceptions:

 1. The `<layers>` directory is NOT writable
-1. The working directory WILL NOT contain application source code.
+1. The working directory WILL NOT contain application source code during the build phase.
 1. All changes made to the filesystem (with the exception of `/tmp`) during the execution of the stackpack's `bin/build` will be snaphotted and stored as a single layer.

 ## launch.toml (TOML)